-In addition, map validation and self-localization in topological maps is also an important issue for correct robot navigation, which has been extensively studied (Dudek et al., 1997).
 As seen before, topological maps can be a very important tool for most tasks using mobile robots.
 Many works exploit this simple representation to employ correct robot navigation.
-In Ferreira et al. (Ferreira et al., 2007), a robot drives around the environment and self-localizes, while using a place recognition technique to build 3D point cloud sets for monitoring changes that might take place in the environment.
+In Ferreira et al. [5], a robot drives around the environment and self-localizes, while using a place recognition technique to build 3D point cloud sets for monitoring changes that might take place in the environment.

 In this work, the focus is mainly on obtaining a global topological abstraction from a preexisting metric representation of an environment.
 For example, for surveillance, monitoring and patrolling tasks with multiple robots, it is common to rely on topological maps for navigation issues.
-In a previous work (Portugal and Rocha, 2010), we presented a novel multirobot patrolling algorithm based on topological maps.
+In a previous work [6], we presented a novel multi-robot patrolling algorithm based on topological maps.

-In this article, we describe in detail how complete topological information is extracted from an existing 2D grid map representation of the area to be patrolled, which in turn can be obtained with a state-of-the-art robotic mapping technique, e.g. (Thrun et al., 2000).
+In this article, we describe in detail how complete topological information is extracted from an existing 2D grid map representation of the area to be patrolled, which in turn can be obtained with a state-of-the-art robotic mapping technique, e.g. [7].

 The next section presents a survey of previous techniques for extracting topological representations like diagrams and graphs from metric representations given a priori.
-Typically, these metric representations are occupancy grids, which are probabilistic maps wherein each cell of the grid contains a probability value that indicates whether the related location is free space or part of an obstacle (Elfes, 1989).
+Typically, these metric representations are occupancy grids, which are probabilistic maps wherein each cell of the grid contains a probability value that indicates whether the related location is free space or part of an obstacle [8].
 These grids are usually obtained in a preceding exploration phase.
-In Section III, we state the problem to be addressed and Section IV presents the algorithm proposed to solve it.
+In Section 3, we state the problem to be addressed and Section 4 presents the algorithm proposed to solve it.
 Later on, results are presented and the article ends with conclusions and future work.